kubernetes-sigs/karpenter/designs/nodepool-requirement-flexibility.md

 The scheduling simulation should return a result from consolidation that respects `minValues` consistent with the launch behavior.
 Karpenter will then reduce the set of instance types here to be strictly cheaper than the combined price of all instance types that we plan to replace (this is our `filterByPrice` function).

 It’s possible that after Karpenter reduces these instance types down to only cheaper ones, it no longer fulfills the `minValues` criteria of the NodePool requirements.
 As a result, consolidation will need to re-check whether the `minValues` is met after the instance types are filtered down by price to ensure that we can proceed with the launch.
 If the `minValues` is not satisfied, we should reject the consolidation decision.

+It's important to note here that by setting high `minValues` requirements, you are necessarily constraining the consolidation decisions that Karpenter can make.
+If Karpenter is forced to maintain a `minValues` of 10 for instance types and you only have 11 instance type options specified, you will only be able to consolidate from the 11th instance type down to one of the bottom 10.
+At the point that you consolidated down to one of the bottom 10 instance types, you would no longer be able to continue consolidating.

 ### How does `minValues` interact with spot-to-spot consolidation?